 The Federal Government:

-The U.S. Government is too large and diverse for many generalizations regarding employment for the recent graduate with a BA in political science.
-Some examples, though, of typical positions are: junior aide on the staff of a congressional committee or in the office of a member of Congress; analyst with the Central Intelligence Agency, the Department of Agriculture, the State Department, or other agencies in the Executive Branch; e.g., civilian employees of the Defense Department.
+Some examples of employment for the recent graduate are: junior aide on the staff of a congressional committee or in the office of a member of Congress; analyst with the Central Intelligence Agency, the Department of Agriculture, the State Department, or other agencies in the Executive Branch; e.g., civilian employees of the Defense Department.
 In short, a political science graduate may potentially find employment in virtually any agency or branch of the federal government.
 The student is best advised to narrow this wide universe of possibilities by determining what subjects or types of positions are of greatest interest: international or domestic politics, legislative work, agricultural policy, public administration, etc.

 State and Local Government: